GusttavoOliveira/GusttavoOliveira/README.md

 ## I'm Luiz Gusttavo

   I live in Brazil, northeast.
-I am 19 and I'm a Computer Engineering undergraduate in Federal University of Paraíba since 2020.
+I am 19 and I'm a Computer Engineering undergraduate at Federal University of Paraíba since 2020.
 I like to learn new technologies and programming languages in order to solve problems.

 - Computer Engineering undergraduate 🖥️